SeleniumHQ/ansible-selenium/README.md

 Selenium module for Ansible
 ===

-Get it! `ansible-galaxy install seleniumhq.selenium`
+Get it! `ansible-galaxy install ddavison.selenium`

 Use It